Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Results and Analysis

 \subsection{RQ2: Effectiveness Across Different Source and Target Programming Languages}

 Differences in syntax and semantics among PLs may cause varying translation difficulty across PL pairs \cite{icse24translationllmsurvey,icse25intertrans}.
-In this RQ, we thus further study the effectiveness of the pseudocode-based translation strategies on different PL pairs.
+In this RQ, we thus further compare the effectiveness of the pseudocode-based translation strategies on different source-target PL pairs.
 The comparison aims to (1) verify whether the helpfulness of pseudocode-based translation identified in RQ1 persists across different source and target PLs, and (2) explore if the pseudocode-based translation leads to significant improvements for certain PL pairs.
 The empirical findings are intended to guide developers in adopting pseudocode-based approaches for code translation involving different PLs.
-In this RQ, we focus on the improvement of the hybrid translation strategy with code ({\sdvpp}), which exhibited generally optimal performance in RQ1, relative to the conventional direct translation strategy ({\sd}).
+In this RQ, we focus on the improvement of the hybrid translation strategy with context ({\sdvpp}), which showed generally optimal performance in RQ1, relative to the conventional direct translation strategy ({\sd}).

 \textbf{\textit{Overall Effectiveness.}} \Cref{fig: rq2combinewcodepassimprove} presents the relative improvement in pass@10 rates of the hybrid strategy {\sdvpp} over the baseline {\sd} across different PL pairs.
 Each row/column in a heatmap corresponds to a specific source/target PL.
 In general, we observed that the translation accuracy between almost all PL pairs improves (as indicated by positive values in figures) when using the {\sdvpp} strategy compared to {\sd}.
 Across all 450 PL-pair-model-difficulty combinations, 147 (32.7\%) combinations achieve even more than 10\% improvement.
-The improvement is consistently observed across different LLMs and task difficulties, with more significant improvement on harder tasks and weaker LLMs, as observed in RQ1.
+The improvement is consistently observed across different LLMs and task difficulties, with more significant improvement on harder tasks and weaker LLMs, similar to trends observed in RQ1.
 The results confirm the generalizable benefits of adopting pseudocode-based translation among different PL pairs.